alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 Its own members go in the order every Namespace here declares them — see [Member order](#member-order).

+A new **Protocol** is far less: it is no runtime module and has no natives, so it needs a file, a line in `Prelude.es`, and a place in `builtinProtocolOrder` (which `stdlibLoader.spec.ts` asserts outright, because that table has no second list to cross-check against).
+A Method it PROVIDES is emitted like any other Essence body, so it is also a call-graph Node — `Orderable.clamp` — and belongs in `stdlibCallGraph.spec.ts`'s list with the rest.

 `builtins.spec.ts` cross-checks the first, third and fourth against each other and against the Namespaces declared here, so a missing registration is a failing test rather than a call to `undefined`.